SongzhuZhang10/Performance-Modeling-using-Gem5/gem5/README.md

 2. Comprehended the intricate hardware design and algorithmic abstraction of Pythia presented in the paper.

-3. Translated the algorithm of a reinforcement learning-based data prefetcher called Pythia into a C++ performance model and integrated it into Gem5’s classic and Ruby memory systems.
+3. Translated the algorithmic representation of Pythia into a C++ performance model and integrated it into Gem5’s classic and Ruby memory systems.
 This integration leveraged Gem5’s infrastructure for accurate simulation.

 4. Developed Python and shell scripts to configure a multi-core computer system comprising a private L1, private L2, and shared L3 classic memory system, and then ran simulations in Full System mode and System Emulation mode.